yorevs/homesetup/README.md

 that speedup daily tasks such as, punching the clock, searching for strings and files, change directories, using git, gradle, docker, etc...

-- Setup most common configurations automatically.
+- Setup most common used configurations automatically.
 - New <tab+shift> complete (using menu-complete) that will cycle though options.
-- Prompt with a new monospaced font that supports [font-awesome](https://fontawesome.com/cheatsheet?from=io) icons.
+- Prompt with a monospaced font that supports [font-awesome](https://fontawesome.com/cheatsheet?from=io) icons.
-- Package manager helper to help installing application using recipes (not only brew installs).
+- Package manager helper to help installing application using recipes (**not only brew installs**).
-- Save your custom dotfiles on [firebase](https://console.firebase.google.com) and use it wherever you go.
+- Save your custom dotfiles on a [Firebase](https://console.firebase.google.com) and download it wherever you go.
-- New visual way to **select** and **input** data for your scripts without dependencies (pure bash code).
+- New visual way to **select**, **choose** and **input** data for your scripts (pure bash code).
-- Dozens of functions to help you configure your terminal, and do daily tasks.
+- Dozens of functions to help you configure your terminal and deal with your daily tasks.
-- Highly customizable aliases, so you dictate what mnemonics you want to use (use your own syntax).
+- Highly customizable aliases, so, you dictate what mnemonics you want to use (use your own syntax).
 - All code is licensed under [The Unlicensed](LICENSE.md), so, you can modify and use freely.
 - Small learning curve and a complete [user's handbook](docs/handbook/USER_HANDBOOK.md).

 ## Catalina moved from bash to zsh

-Latest version of MacOS comes with zsh as the default shell.
-You can change it at any time using the following command:
+Latest version of MacOS comes with **zsh** as the _default shell_, but you can change it at any time with the following command:

 ```bash
 $ sudo chsh -s /bin/bash
 ```

-If apple decides to remove from next MacOS releases, you can always use HomeBrew version.
-In this case, the path is different, like this:
+If apple decides to remove from next MacOS releases, you can always use HomeBrew's version.
+In this case, the path is
+different:

 ```bash
 $ brew install bash